-General Service Administration ("GSA") SmartPay Cards.
-The General Services Administration ("GSA"), through the GSA SmartPay® program, has contracted with Citibank, JPMorgan Chase, and US Bank to provide charge card services to Federal government agencies and organizations for conducting official business.
-For most agencies/organizations, the program will be effective through November 29, 2018.
+General Services Administration ("GSA") SmartPay Cards.
+The General Services Administration ("GSA"), through the GSA SmartPay program, has contracted with Citibank and U.S. Bank to provide charge card services to federal government agencies and organizations for conducting official business.

-The GSA SmartPay® program consists of three business lines (Purchase, Fleet, and Travel).
+The GSA SmartPay program consists of different business lines (i.e., purchase, fleet, travel, and integrated).
 These charge cards can be identified by their unique prefixes and account numbers, government designed artwork, and wording that indicates that the card is for official purchases for the U.S. Government.
-Card designs and account numbering structures can be accessed at www.gsa.gov/gsasmartpay and are also provided in Exhibit A.
+See Exhibit A for a summary of federal government credit card account types, logos, account numbers, tax exemption and billing provisions, and card samples.
+For more detailed information, see smartpay.gsa.gov.

-The four SmartPay cards currently used and the taxability of purchases made with each card is summarized below.
-The taxability is dependent on the billing method - is the card "centrally" billed, 4 or "individually" billed, 5 or a combination billing.
+The SmartPay cards currently used and the taxability of purchases made with each card is summarized below.
+The taxability is dependent on the billing method - whether the card is "centrally" billed, "individually" billed, 8 or a combination billing.

 - 1. Purchase Charge Card.
 This card is used for purchasing supplies and services to support U.S. Government operations.
 It is a centrally billed account.
 Accordingly, official purchases made with these cards are exempt from South Carolina sales and use taxes. - 2.
 Fleet Charge Card.
 This card is used for government vehicle fuel and maintenance requirements.
 It is a centrally billed account.
 Accordingly, official purchases made with these cards are exempt from South Carolina sales and use taxes. - 3.
 Travel Charge Card.
 This card is used for official government travel and travel related expenses.
-It may be a centrally billed account or an individually billed account; the 6th digit identifies whether the account is centrally or individually billed.

-Centrally Billed.
-If the first four digits and the sixth digit are one of the following, then the account is centrally billed and official purchases made with these cards are exempt from South Carolina sales and use taxes.
+It may be a centrally billed account or an individually billed account; the sixth digit identifies whether the account is centrally or individually billed.
+Official purchases made with this card that are centrally billed are exempt from South Carolina sales and use taxes and official purchases made with this card that are individually billed are subject to South Carolina sales and use taxes. - 4.
+Tax Advantage Travel Card.
+This card is used for official government travel and travel related expenses and is a centrally billed/individually billed account, depending on the item purchased.
+If the card is used for lodging or rental car expenses, then the account is centrally billed and these official purchases made with this card are exempt from South Carolina sales and use taxes.
+If the card is used for other types of travel transactions, such as meals and incidentals, then the account is individually billed and these purchases are subject to South Carolina sales and use taxes. - 5.
+Integrated Charge Card.
+This card combines two or more of the above business lines (i.e., includes fleet, travel, and/or purchase functionality and offers a single card for all purchases).
+It is a centrally billed account.
+Accordingly, official purchases made with these cards are exempt from South Carolina sales and use taxes.